 A patent search is a search of various patent databases to determine whether the invention for which a patent is sought is already in the public domain.

 Check inventions with a patent attorney before discarding it as obvious In determining patentability of a claim which defines the scope of your invention, two major hurdles must be overcome, specifically, the invention must be (1) novel (i.e., new) and (2) non-obviousness.
 Novelty is fairly easy to establish.
 Novelty exists if all of the elements of the claimed invention … [Read more...]

 The United States Patent and Trademark Office classifies all inventions into one or more of about 450 different classes.
 Each class is further divided into numerous subclasses.
-There may be up to a 1000 subclasses per class.
+There may be up to 1000 subclasses per class.
 The classes describe a generic category.
 The subclasses describe specific features of each of the categories.
-Benefit of searching within a class and … [Read more...]
+The benefit of searching within a class … [Read more...]

 In this stage of the patent search, brainstorm as many keywords related to your invention.
 The brainstorming session should be inclusive.
 There will be additional time later during the search process to eliminate keywords that are not particularly useful.
 Heteronyms Heteronyms are words that have the same spelling but different meanings.
 The patent search is a keyword … [Read more...]

 A patent search is a review of the prior art (i.e., exiting technology) to determine the likelihood that the United States Patent and Trademark Office would grant a patent on your invention.
 Benefits There are numerous benefits to a patent search.
 Inventors and business may rely on the opinion to decide whether to invest additional time and money to develop the idea.
 Molds, … [Read more...]